haditim/dotfiles/README.md

 ## qutebrowser
 I have a minimal settings which essentially sets good viewing sizes for my 4K monitor, allows opening videos using mpv and enables universal dark mode.

+## emacs
+The emacs configuration encompasses files related to Chemacs2.
+These are `.emacs-profiles.el` and `.emacs-profile` with two configs, one pointing to my [Doom emacs configuration](https://github.com/haditim/.doom.d "doom configs") and one to my Spacemacs configuration which is included in the current repo under `.spacemacsconfig.d` directory.

+### Spacemacs
+Spacemacs config is a very simple one with font and theme change plus some layers like Python, Kotlin, etc..
+I just use Spacemacs for trying another viable emacs option beside Doom emacs.
+For a complete working config of an emacs IDE setup, use my [Doom emacs configuration](https://github.com/haditim/.doom.d "doom configs") repo.